 Lights Out Movement

-• Save Birds: About 100,000 birds pass over the Pittsburgh region in a single night during migration.
-Bright lighting at night can disorient a bird’s natural sense of navigation, drawing the bird toward the light and often resulting in window collisions.
-By turning off lights during peak migration, you can help save birds.
+• Save Birds: Did you know that during migration, more than ONE MILLION birds may pass over the Pittsburgh region in a single night?!
+Bright lighting during this time can disorient a bird’s natural sense of navigation, often resulting in window collisions.
+Most of these collisions are in residential areas; by turning off lights during peak migration, you can help save birds.

 • Save Money: Turning off unnecessary lights can reduce your energy consumption, and make a big difference in reducing your energy costs.